Bicubic interpolation: Matrix notation

 for $t$ between 0 and 1 for one dimension.
 Note that for 1-dimensional cubic convolution interpolation 4 sample points are required.
 For each inquiry two samples are located on its left and two samples on the right.
 These points are indexed from −1 to 2 in this text.
 The distance from the point indexed with 0 to the inquiry point is denoted by $t$ here.

+Since $a=-0.5$, it coincides with the Catmull-Rom spline.

+Therefore, bicubic interpolation with $a$ set to $-0.5$ is sometimes called "Catmull-Rom interpolation".

 For two dimensions first applied once in $x$ and again in $y$:

+Differential Continuity

+It is continuous in the first derivative by definition, and can be easily verified using the following matrix notation.

+Hence, it is continuous in the first derivative.

+Hence, it is not continuous in the second derivative.

+Comparison with other methods

+Below is a comparison of the kernel functions for each method:

 Use in computer graphics

 The bicubic algorithm is frequently used for scaling images and video for display (see bitmap resampling).
 It preserves fine detail better than the common bilinear algorithm.

+Bicubic algorithm is also used for image downscaling, but because resampling during downscaling differs from the effect of zooming out in real optics, other methods may be more suitable.

+Effect of parameter "a"

 However, due to the negative lobes on the kernel, it causes overshoot (haloing).
 This can cause clipping, and is an artifact (see also ringing artifacts), but it increases acutance (apparent sharpness), and can be desirable.
+This effect is larger when the parameter $a$ is $-0.75$ or $-1.0$ than when it is $-0.5$.

+When $a=-0.5$, the interpolation result matches the Taylor approximation up to the second derivative (excluding the remainder term) of the original image (the continuous function before sampling).

+A clear example of this effect is when the original image is a linear function (a simple gradient image), and the interpolated result is a linear function only when $a=-0.5$.